mafintosh/sqs/README.md

 	queue.pull(name, [workers], onmessage)

-pull a message from the queue. when a message has arrived it is passed to `onmessage(message, callback)`. when you are done with the message you call the callback and the message is deleted from the queue. if the callback isn't called for some reason the message will be readded to the queue by amazon sqs.
+pull a message from the queue.

+when a message has arrived it is passed to `onmessage(message, callback)`. after you have processed the message call `callback` and the message is deleted from the queue. if for some reason the callback is not called amazon sqs will re-add the message to the queue.